 The only limitation in this scenario is the lack of passporting, meaning a limitation in advertising in other EEA countries, as nobody prohibits you from onboarding clients from outside of Spain who will naturally come to you.
 An important advantage of this strategy is that your application for a full licence will most likely be considered by the regulator on a priority basis.

 Instead of 12-15 months, authorisation will typically take just 6-9 months.
 Also, after obtaining the SPI registration and a record of past performance (often taken as a likely future performance indicator), you will be able to participate in the Bank of Spain’s regulatory sandbox program.
-This allows you to freely consult with the regulator on obtaining a large PI or EMI licence.
+This allows you to freely consult with the regulator on obtaining a large PI licence.
 Of course, a successful SPI experience will also greatly increase your credibility.

 Registration for Spain`s SPI & information required

 According to the Bank of Spain, small payment service providers with an average value of payment operations executed in the preceding 12 months not exceeding €3m per month are exempt from the general payment institution authorisation scheme.
 Although, they must apply for special registration.

 To request the Payment Institution Special Registration, the company must comply with the following requirements:

 a) Have its registered office, effective administration & management body, and payment services located in Spain.

 b) Directors of the Payment Institution must be of good repute and possess appropriate knowledge and experience to perform payment services, as established by the Bank of Spain.